delphi-blocks/wirldocs/docs/server/message-body.md

 An application can provide an implementation of the `IMessageBodyReader` interface by implementing the `ReadFrom()` method to map the entity to the desired Delphi type.

-The following figure shows how the MessageBodyReader reads an InputStream object and converts it to a user-defined Delphi object.
+The following figure shows how the MessageBodyReader reads a Request Stream and converts it to a user-defined Delphi object.

 ![MessageBodyReader](/mbr.png){class=center}